-The seasonal forecast calls for an above average hurricane season in terms of the total number of storms.
+The seasonal forecast calls for another above average hurricane season in terms of the total number of storms.

-An average hurricane season typically produces 12 named storms.
-Six of those typically become hurricanes and of those, three typically become major hurricanes, category 3 or higher.
+An average hurricane season typically produces 14 named storms.
+Seven of those typically become hurricanes and of those, three typically become major hurricanes, category 3 or higher.

 There is no correlation between the number of storms or hurricanes that form and landfalls in the U.S. A quiet season can still produce a strong hurricane that makes landfall in the US.
 That’s why residents should prepare each year, no matter the forecast.

 The 1992 and 1983 hurricane seasons are examples of why you need to be prepared regardless of the seasonal forecast.